 Horse acing is a complex sport.
 You need to invest time initially and at the very least learn the fundamentals in order to gain an edge over 95% of traders.
 After all if it was that easy every man and his dog would be making a mint from trading on Betfair.

 The main difference between traders who profit regularly from racing and those that don’t is successful traders invest lots of time and energy into learning what works and just as importantly they know what to avoid.
 There are many strategies and tactics that you can use to profit from trading on Betfair.
 The key to success is learning to know which strategies or tactics to employ on which types of races.

-To help you we’ll be opening the JuiceStorm.com membership site for free soon.
-We’ve been going over 10 years now and are building a great new home for old and new members as I write.
+To help you we’ve be opened the JuiceStorm.com membership site for free.
+We’ve been going over 10 years now and have built a great new home for old and new members.

 Many traders trade badly because they fail to learn from past mistakes and continue to make the same stupid mistakes over and over again.
 You should always try to improve your performance and keeping good records will help you to do this.